nadavmatalon/rock-paper-scissors-lizard-spock/README.md

 $ rspec
 ```

-To run the Jasmine tests in a browser for the Javascript-side:
+To run the Jasmine tests for the JavaScript-side, run:

-To run the tests, clone the repo to a local folder and run:

 ```bash
 $ cd rock-paper-scissors-lizard-spock